Cosmos

 In 2023, the average monthly profitability of ATOM staking stood at approximately 19.65% per annum.

 The staking yield in Cosmos Hub is intricately linked to the Staking Ratio and inflation.
 Inflation increases when the Staking Ratio falls below 66.7%, impacting the Annual Percentage Rate (APR) growth.
-Conversely, inflation and profitability decrease if the Staking Ratio surpasses 66.7%.
+Conversely, inflation and decrease of benefits if the Staking Ratio surpasses 66.7%.

 APR = inflation/Staking Ratio - 10% (Community Pool tax), where Community Pool tax stands for deductions made in favor of the Cosmos Community Pool.